AyShakya/AyShakya/README.md

 # Hi 👋 I'm Ayush

-I'm a backend-leaning full-stack developer passionate about building software that solves real problems—not just projects that work on localhost.

-I enjoy understanding systems from the inside out, whether that's databases, networking, operating systems, distributed systems, or modern AI architectures.

-Currently, I'm focused on building production-grade applications while exploring how AI agents can automate complex developer and business workflows.
+I'm a backend-leaning full-stack developer — I like living in databases, APIs, scalability, and security, not just the parts that show up in a demo.
+I build complete, end-to-end products and try to treat each one like something a real user will touch, not an assignment to turn in.

+Lately I'm deep into agentic AI — figuring out how autonomous agents actually fit into real software, not just power a chatbot.

 ---

 # Current Focus

-- Building scalable backend systems
+- Backend systems — APIs, databases, scalability
-- Agentic AI applications
+- Agentic AI in real products, not just chatbots
-- Distributed systems & System Design
+- System design & distributed systems
-- Cloud infrastructure & DevOps
+- DevOps — Docker, Nginx, CI/CD
-- High-performance software engineering

 ---